ThomThomson/Kibana-ByValue-Drilldown-Fix/README.md

-# Kibana Hidden Title Fix
+# Kibana By Value Drilldown Fix

 ### Issue
 In Kibana 7.13.1, a serious migration bug was introduced.
 Dashboards that have by value panels with Drilldowns attached would cause the dashboard migration to fail.